Stay Classy This Winter With a Spiced Pear Tom Collins

 Bike shop owners open a bar for classic cocktails and little fanfare

 What the hell do bike shop owners know about bars?
 Turns out plenty.
 This incredibly cool cocktail bar from the owners of Heritage Bicycles is helping to put Uptown’s bar scene on the map in an intimate space of just 21 seats and vintage art to curate an old-timey vibe that feels like the kind of place your grandpa would slam bourbon before hopping on stage at the Green Mill to play backup sax in a burlesque band.
-Opening into the lobby at the Lawrence House, the classic hotel bar-inspired spot is serving old-school cocktails like Manhattans and Negronis with little fanfare in a space that feels like a speak-easy but isn’t trying too hard to be one.
+Opening into the lobby at the Lawrence House, the classic hotel bar-inspired spot is serving old-school cocktails like gimlets and sazeracs with little fanfare in a space that feels like a speak-easy but isn’t trying too hard to be one.

 The bar in your most popular high school friend’s parents’ basement

 Just when you thought Logan Square couldn’t possibly handle another new cocktail joint, the crew from Scofflaw Group went ahead and opened one of the most hard-to-hate bars in the city.
 They combined sexy dark woods and exposed brick to create a nostalgic, homey vibe that reminds you of your most popular high school friend’s parents’ basement.
 Snag a spot by the fireplace or a swivel chair at the bar before diving into a bar menu made famous by the Moonlighter burger and its standout mustard griddled patties.
 Drinks include 20 craft beer taps, $2 shots of rose, and pitchers of booze like the rum-fueled Rhum Punch.
 Also, the backyard patio is an absolute neighborhood gem.